 Which jam is best for this recipe?

-Can I make it in individual portions?
+Can I make it in single-serving portions?

 Can I add chocolate chips?